Bacterioplankton: Photosynthetic bacterioplankton

 Photosynthetic bacterioplankton are responsible for a large proportion of the total primary production of aquatic food webs, supplying organic compounds to higher trophic levels.
 These bacteria undergo oxygenic and anoxygenic photosynthesis.
 Differences between these processes can be seen in the byproducts produced, the primary electron donor, and the light harvesting pigments used for energy capture.

 Cyanobacteria are a large group of photosynthetic bacterioplankton, often growing as cells or in filamentous colonies.
 These organisms are the dominant group of bacterioplankton using oxygenic photosynthesis in aquatic ecosystems.
 Cyanobacteria, along with photosynthetic eukaryotes, are responsible for approximately half of the total global primary production making them key players in the food web.
 They use photosynthesis to generate energy in the form of organic compounds and produce oxygen as a byproduct.
 Major light harvesting pigments include chlorophylls, phycoerytherin, phycocyanin and carotenoids.
 The majority of cyanobacteria found in marine environments are represented by the genera Synechococcus and Prochlorococcus.
 Synechococcus is cosmopolitan, having been reported across temperate and tropical waters.
 Prochlorococcus is a very small in size and is found mainly in the euphotic zone of tropical waters.
 Factors including light, nutrients, and temperature can cause cyanobacteria to proliferate and form harmful blooms.
 Cyanobacteria blooms can cause hypoxia and produce high levels of toxins, impacting other aquatic organisms as well as causing illnesses in humans.

 Some Cyanobacteria are capable of nitrogen fixation.
 The genus Anabaena uses specialized cells called heterocysts to physically separate nitrogen fixation and photosynthesis.
 Trichodesmium is an example of cyanobacteria that is capable of fixing nitrogen through an alternative photosynthetic pathway.

 Other photosynthetic bacterioplankton, including purple and green bacteria, undergo anoxygenic photosynthesis in anaerobic conditions.
 The pigments synthesized in these organisms are sensitive to oxygen.
 In purple bacteria the major pigments include bacteriochlorophyll a and b and carotenoids.
 Green bacteria have different light harvesting pigments consisting of bacteriochlorophyll c, d and e.
 These organisms do not produce oxygen through photosynthesis or use water as a reducing agent.
 Many of these organisms use sulfur, hydrogen or other compounds as an energy source to drive photosynthesis.
 Most of these bacterioplankton are found in anoxic waters, including stagnant and hypersaline environments.

 Heterotrophic bacterioplankton

 Heterotrophic bacterioplankton rely on the available concentration of dissolved organic matter in the water column.
 Usually these organisms are saprophytic, absorbing nutrients from their surroundings.
 These heterotrophs also play a key role in the microbial loop and the remineralization of organic compounds like carbon and nitrogen.
-Pelagibacterales, also known as members of an alphaproteobacteria clade, are the most abundant bacterioplankton in the oceans.
+Pelagibacterales (synonym SAR11), also known as members of an Alphaproteobacteria clade, are the most abundant bacterioplankton in the oceans.
 Members of this group are found in waters with low nutrient availability and are preyed on by protists.

+Roseobacter is a diverse and widely distributed clade which makes up a significant contribution of marine bacterioplankton, accounting up to roughly 20% of coastal waters and 15% mixed layer surface oceans.
+Although many are heterotrophic, some are capable of performing a unique form of photosynthesis called aerobic anoxygenic phototrophy, which requires rather than produces oxygen.